Overview

 In the first and second years, you will study a variety of legal modules, taken alongside students reading for our other undergraduate law programmes.
 You will also further develop your language skills through studying a variety of modules on French language, politics and cultural studies.
 New entrants are not expected to be fluent; rather they will develop their language skills through the degree.

 The third year is a compulsory year spent studying legal and language-related modules in one of France's top-ranking universities.
 This year abroad is designed to enable the student to enhance their knowledge of French law whilst perfecting their fluency in the foreign language.
-Further information on the year abroad programme, and a list of partner universities, can be found at: https://www.tcd.ie/law/programmes/undergraduate/study-abroad/

 A combination of assignments and aural, oral and written examinations is used.

-Study a Law Programme at Trinity College Dublin
+Study a Law programme at Trinity

-This video introduces the study of law within Trinity College Dublin law school.
+This video introduces the study of law within Trinity College Dublin Law School.

 Course Details